CurveDocs/curve-resources/docs/en/reward-gauges/creating-a-pool-gauge.md

 ## **Deploy Mainnet Pool Gauge**

-Go to the [Deploy Gauge](https://curve.finance/#/ethereum/deploy-gauge) page, and make sure the switch in the right hand corner is set to the left as shown below.
+Go to the [Curve Finance: Deploy Gauge](https://curve.finance/dex/ethereum/deploy-gauge) page, and make sure the switch in the right hand corner is set to the left as shown below.
 The  "Deploy Mainnet Gauge" screen should be visible as below.

 ![Deploy Mainnet Gauge UI](../images/ui/deploy-mainnet-gauge.png){: .centered }